-- 5. Select a keyword blocking option: - Per Schedule.
-Turn on keyword blocking according to the schedule that you set.
-(See Schedule When to Block Internet Sites and Services on page 54.) - Always.
-Turn on keyword blocking all the time, independent of the Schedule screen.

-6. In the Type keyword or domain name here field, enter a keyword or domain that you want to block.
+- 5. Select one of the keyword blocking options: - Per Schedule.
+Turn on keyword blocking according to the Schedule page settings.
+(See Schedule When to Block Internet Sites and Services on page 64.) - Always.
+Turn on keyword blocking all the time, independent of the Schedule page. - In the Type a keyword or domain name here field, enter a keyword or domain that you want to block.